 Employee drug testing programs have a long list of proven benefits, such as decreased absenteeism, fewer accidents, improved productivity, reduced turnover, and added protection for the company.
 This is why drug testing for employment is so vital.

-Since the 1980s when pre-employment and employment drug testing first became widely used in our nation’s workplaces, the value of drug testing has been hotly debated.
+Since the 1980s when pre-employment and employment drug testing first became widely used in our nation’s workplaces, the value of employee drug screening has been hotly debated.
 Indeed, no reasonable thinking person would condone illegal drug use in the workplace.
 Likewise, no one could deny that illicit drug use occurs at work or that off-duty use of illegal drugs has an impact at work.

 Perhaps the most impactful reason to establish an employee screening program is the obligation for employers to foster a safe and productive workplace.
 The central concept of safety is accepted across the nation in general but also federally recognized by the Occupational Safety and Health Administration’s (OSHA) “General Duty Clause,” which reads in part: